 ‘That was tremendous.
 I really did get a lot from that’, Carol says as I’m leaving.
 A few days later I get a letter through the post from Mike:

 Your workshop last Tuesday gave our Breathe Easy members food for thought and a creative outlet not experienced often enough on third Tuesdays in the Acorn Suite.
 I hope you agree that the varied response, in words and images, is proof of the value of the afternoon to those present, not least the fun of it.
 Mary tells me that the procession of the exercises led her to realise she could rise above negativity and begin again to enjoy life.

 I am both moved and humbled, in particular by Mary’s feedback.
 To me, it shows that this is not just simply about letter writing and communicating to some part of yourself, as profound as that might be.
 It’s also a procession of exercises, a progression of ideas, a transition which participants can go through.
 If it helps a single person to ‘begin again to enjoy life’, then it’s worth doing.

 Thank you to: Mike Green, chair of the Forest of Dean Breath Easy group for all his help and for the photos (when I discovered I’d left my camera behind); all the participants, whose names have been changed for purposes of privacy; Great Oaks Hospice, Coleford for their welcome; Dr Alice Malpass, NIHR Research Fellow, for referring me to Forest of Dean Breath Easy group after we both delivered talks at the Life of Breath research group; and Jess- Farr Cox and Havi Carel, for inviting me to talk at that group meeting.

-Elspeth is a writer, a communications specialist, a letter revivalist and an arts and health professional.
-Her work is focussed on developing and delivering ideas to inspire, engage, inform, to entertain and to improve communications, health and welfare.
+Elspeth Penny is Director of 2BU Productions, an Arts and Health agency delivering ideas to inspire, engage, inform, to entertain and to improve communications, health and welfare.